nhm-usgs/prms/projects/README.txt

    the potential evapotranspiration (PET) rate limited by the unsatisfied PET rate to be consistent with other components of the actual evapotransiration (AET) rate can be higher on some timesteps, thus different than previous versions of PRMS.
-Note: results from the Map Results module using and input file (gvr.params) that specifies the intersections between the HRU map and output gridded map will be written to the current directory.
+Note: results from the Map Results module using an input file (gvr.params) that specifies the intersections between the HRU map and output gridded map will be written to the current directory.